Hot Dogs (Veronica Mars): Reviews

 The episode received critical acclaim.
 Price Peterson, writing for TV.com, gave the episode a glowing review, particularly praising the Echolls family subplot.
 "This was a real good [sic] episode, just chock-a-block with entertaining moments.
 Not only were things starting to get pretty tense in Veronica's life, some of the scenes between the Echollses were downright haunting…the amazing beatdown scene that concluded with Logan finding his father beating another man with his belt, and this think was just pathos city."
 Television Without Pity gave the episode an "A".

 Rowan Kaiser of The A.V.
 Club gave a positive review, praising the way the many story lines intersected.
-He also praised how the episode did a good job of adding to the season arc while also providing meaningful in-episode story lines.
+She also praised how the episode did a good job of adding to the season arc while also providing meaningful in-episode story lines.
 Vulture ranked the episode's use of "That's Amore" on its list of "16 Perfect Musical Moments from Veronica Mars", calling it "A smart and unsettling ode to Pulp Fiction."